seqweb/seqweb/docs/quickstart.md

 After the bootstrap process is complete this location will be available as the value of the environment variable `SEQWEBDEV_HOME`.

 _Note:_ By design the SeqWeb dev home folder does **not** contain a repo; instead it acts as an operational hub from which you can configure and coordinate your multi-repo SeqWeb development and work environment.
-In particular after bootstrapping it will contain the SeqWeb system's master multi-repo configuration file, `seqweb.conf`.
+In particular after bootstrapping it will contain the SeqWeb system's master multi-repo configuration file, `seqweb.conf`, and the entry point for the SeqWeb CLI.

-### 3. Run the **bootstrap** script
+### 2. Run the **bootstrap** script

 Copy and execute the following one-line command: